IsWladi/Learning-IT/web_astro/src/content/docs/containers/docker/examples/fastapi/index.md

 ---
-title: FastAPI learning tasks
+title: "Docker with FastAPI learning tasks"
-description: Learn how to run a FastAPI app inside Docker containers
+description: "Learn how to run a FastAPI app inside Docker containers"
 ---

 ## Task #1: Hello World FastAPI App with `uv` in a Docker Container